isomerpages/nlb-reference/_science-tech-sustainability/sustainable-living.md

 **Books**

-**Industry 4.0 and circular economy: Towards a wasteless future or a wasteful planet?**
+**Industry 4.0 and circular economy: Towards a wasteless future or a wasteful planet?**<br>
-Mavropoulos, A. and Nilsen, A. W. (2020).* Industry 4.0 and circular economy: Towards a wasteless future or a wasteful planet?* Hoboken, NJ: Wiley.
+Mavropoulos, A. and Nilsen, A. W. (2020). *Industry 4.0 and circular economy: Towards a wasteless future or a wasteful planet?* Hoboken, NJ: Wiley.
 (Call no.: R 338.927 MAV)

 URL: <https://eservice.nlb.gov.sg/item_holding.aspx?bid=205340203/>